Peter J. Goldmark: 2006 campaign

-In 2006, Goldmark ran for Congress against Cathy McMorris, who was hailed as a rising star and a heavy favorite for re-election.
+In 2006, Goldmark ran for Congress in Washington's 5th congressional district against Cathy McMorris, who was hailed as a rising star and a heavy favorite for re-election.
 The increasing visibility and fundraising ability of Goldmark's campaign prompted CQPolitics.com to change its race rating to Republican Favored from Safe Republican in late August, 2006—stating that McMorris was still likely to win re-election, but that Goldmark was providing her with serious competition.
 McMorris ended up defeating Goldmark (56.4% to 43.6%) by 13% even after the DCCC designed the race as one of their "Red To Blue" races, targeting it for donations and support.

 2008 campaign

 Goldmark's 2008 campaign focus was to "restore the integrity of the management of 15 e6acre of forest, rangeland, and water resources."
-He brings ranching and science experience, as well as a conservation ethic, to Washington Department of Natural Resources.
-He hopes to maximize the productivity and sustainability of jobs, recreation, and wildlife.
-He beat Doug Sutherland by 31,000 votes.
+He brought ranching and science experience, as well as a conservation ethic, to Washington Department of Natural Resources.
+He hoped to maximize the productivity and sustainability of jobs, recreation, and wildlife.
+He beat incumbent commissioner Doug Sutherland by 31,000 votes.